Documentation

 postgres:15-alpine

-(Version 15+ brings massive improvements to sorting and native JSON analytics, making it highly optimal for nLink data nodes). - Credentials:
+(Version 15+ introduces massive improvements to sorting and native JSON analytics, making it highly optimal for nLink data nodes). - Credentials:

 postgres:password